ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

 Associated Attributes
 ~~~~~~~~~~~~~~~~~~~~~

-The methods below get Attributes and Attribute SecurityLabels for this Group type.
+The methods below get Attributes and Attribute Security Labels for this Group type.

 +-------------------------------------+----------------------------------------------------------------------------------------------------------+
 | Type                                | Method                                                                                                   |